wp-plugins/woocommerce-delivery-date/readme.txt

 - English
 - Dutch

-**Full version (19,95):**
+**Pro version (19,95):**

-**[Woocommerce Delivery Date Full](http://www.dreamfoxmedia.nl/shop/woocommerce-delivery-date-pro/ "Order Delivery Date Pro")** - Allows the customer to choose a delivery date on the checkout page.
+**[Woocommerce Delivery Date Pro](http://www.dreamfoxmedia.nl/shop/woocommerce-delivery-date-pro/ "Order Delivery Date Pro")** - Allows the customer to choose a delivery date on the checkout page.
 Black-out dates allow the site owner to decide which dates should be made not available for delivery.
 <ol>
 <li>Ability to select <strong>unlimited </strong> categories the plugin will be active</li>
 <li><strong>Workingdays</strong>option to count only workingdays (5 days a week)</li>